 Table 7 is a summary of the detailed inventory of PSCSs in the ZCC.
 The detailed source inventory was conducted to identify PSCSs that were not identified in the existing database review and to verify the location of the PSCSs within the ZCC.
-There were no additional PSCSs identified in detailed inventories of the ZCC.
+Additional PSCSs that were identified in detailed inventories of the ZCC consist of commercial activities (abandoned gas stations, gas stations/food mart, auto truck service, truck repairs and sales, auto repair shop, and an automobile junkyard), and industrial operations (landfill and scrap metals/concrete slag).
+Of these PSCSs, some of the industrial sources may have large volumes of potential contaminant stored.